TBD54566975/web5-kt/README.md

 These SNAPSHOTs are generated and published whenever there's a new push to `main`.
 If you want to manually kick that off to preview some changes introduced in a PR branch:

-1. Open the [Build, Test, and Publish to TBD Artifactory Workflow](https://github.com/TBD54566975/web5-kt/actions/workflows/build-test-publish-tbd-artifactory.yml), press the **Run workflow button** selecting the branch you want to generate the snapshot from.
+1. Open the [SDK Kotlin CI Workflow](https://github.com/TBD54566975/web5-kt/actions/workflows/ci.yml), press the **Run workflow button** selecting the branch you want to generate the snapshot from.

 2. In the version field, insert the current version, a short meaningful identifier and the `-SNAPSHOT` suffix, ie: